Research Documentation

 MQTT Extended Status Investigation - Extended MQTT status publishing

-- Phase 1 Shipped: Infrastructure, LWT, and call state publishing
+- Phase 1 Shipped: Infrastructure, LWT, call state, camera, microphone, and screen sharing topics

-- Phase 2 Deferred: WebRTC camera/mic monitoring awaiting user feedback
+- Phase 2 Deferred: Reliable mute/speaking state via WebRTC

 -